5 Most Common Assumptions about Freelancing

 The beginning stages of becoming a freelancer involve lots of networking, the building of clientele and your reputation.
 It could be necessary to charge slightly below the market rate in the early days to gain an opportunity.
 Not too dissimilar to many salary-based jobs, which may have pay variations based on experience.
 Once your reputation has been built, it is very feasible to earn more money than the salary given for the same role within a company structure.

 Making the wrong assumptions can be harmful.
 Luckily the fact you’re reading this article means you either have an interest in freelancing or are already doing freelance work.
 Either way, you’re sure to face some of these questions.
 Remember, just because you’re a freelancing graphic designer, doesn’t mean you’re any less a professional graphic designer.
 Take pride in the work you do, and give yourself some praise when you do well.

 It’s only natural to have doubts or worries, this happens whether you’re working for a company or you’re freelancing.
 However, those doubts can be put to bed with a reliable platform like Revolancer, so join today.
 Worried about distractions?
 Read our guide on ‘Working Where You Relax’ to find the right solution for you.

 Before you go

 If you enjoyed this article, why not check out ‘5 Essential Pieces of Tech for Freelancers’ – a guide on which essential gadgets will help take your skills to the next level.
-And, if tech is your thing then remember, join Revolancer and sign up to Plus today.
-You’ll be entered to win a brand new iPad Pro + Apple Pencil, or Apple AirPods!
-Good luck.
+And if you also want to take your freelancing game to the next level then join Revolancer and sign up to Plus today!

 Freelance marketplace: Revolancer